tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

   (used by main application script to determine what version to run)
 - _releases/\<release\_version\>/_ - specific release

-## manage application in production
+## managing application in production

 - `bin/billing pid` - get pid of running application
 - `bin/billing ping` - check if application is running